Team Leaders are the heartbeat of the Contact Center.

 This lack of professional know-how doesn’t just hold individuals back.
-It holds their Organizations back too.
+It holds their organizations back too.

 The same approach applies for Team Leaders.